 Retaining wall elements are generally in good condition.
-There were some observations of minor panel cracks and spalls on the retaining walls.
-One location noted movement in the coping as shown in Figure 19.
+There were some observations of panel cracks and spalls on the retaining walls.
+One location noted movement in the retaining wall panel as shown in Figure 18.

 2.3.3 President George Bush Turnpike Bridges